-Grant Thornton has a holistic view of how organizations approach change and the technology landscape.
+Grant Thornton has a holistic view of how organisations approach change and the technology landscape.
 The firm also knows how technology and business process change ultimately gets adopted—or not.
 “Providing a modern, robust technology is part of the solution, but people are what enable the success of that solution,” says Morelli.
 “I think that was one of the driving forces behind why SEI and Grant Thornton are working together in this space—we have a shared vision and passion to help ensure the employees that use the services are prepared to do so.”

 SEI worked with Grant Thornton to create a plan to integrate change management principles into a proven implementation approach that relies on the engagement, feedback and support of firm users.
 When employees aren’t properly engaged, the new solutions might remain unused.
 Lisa Walkush, principal at Grant Thornton, points out “SEI really values and understands the importance of change management.
 They see the value in focusing on the people part of a conversion process.
-And they have prioritized that within the total solution they deliver.”
+And they have prioritised that within the total solution they deliver.”

-The two companies mapped out what an organizational change management offering could look like.
+The two companies mapped out what an organisational change management offering could look like.
 They built a robust model and launched it with a brand new SEI client, Trustmark, headquartered in Jackson, Mississippi.
 Trustmark was beginning to embark on its conversion to the Platform and would be one of the first clients to use the enhanced change management services as part of its implementation.
 SEI plans to offer a variety of expanded change management services to all clients going forward as an optional add-on service.

 Power to the people

 Like transformational technology, change management is not a one-size-fits-all approach.
-Both SEI and Grant Thornton understand that SEI built the Platform to be flexible, scalable and customizable, and to be able to grow with each client’s specific business needs.
-SEI also has a long history of managing change through each implementation for firms ranging in size from small community banks to multi-national and global organizations.
-Grant Thornton differentiates its organizational change management approach with the ability to scale its program up or down to support a client exactly how they need it.
-There are many factors that determine the unique needs of a firm’s organizational change management program, whether that be size, business model complexity or even how many geographic locations it has.
+Both SEI and Grant Thornton understand that SEI built the Platform to be flexible, scalable and customisable, and to be able to grow with each client’s specific business needs.
+SEI also has a long history of managing change through each implementation for firms ranging in size from small community banks to multi-national and global organisations.
+Grant Thornton differentiates its organisational change management approach with the ability to scale its program up or down to support a client exactly how they need it.
+There are many factors that determine the unique needs of a firm’s organisational change management program, whether that be size, business model complexity or even how many geographic locations it has.
 But there are two common denominators that will make or break a successful change initiative: putting the focus on the people and proactive communication throughout the process.

 At the heart of every successful change management program is a strong project manager leading the way.
-Anyone leading the project must be a trusted member of the organization who can proactively communicate to all affected stakeholders – e.g., portfolio management teams, client advisors, investment operations, legal and compliance, distribution and marketing, custodian firms – at every step of the way.
+Anyone leading the project must be a trusted member of the organisation who can proactively communicate to all affected stakeholders – e.g., portfolio management teams, client advisors, investment operations, legal and compliance, distribution and marketing, custodian firms – at every step of the way.
 Your team members are your most valuable asset; don’t be afraid to remind them of that as you lead them through and involve them in this undertaking.

-“In order to be successful, you must make people the focus so that once the solution is live, the users know not only how to utilize the embedded services, but the contextual reasoning for why they need to do so,” notes Morelli.
+“In order to be successful, you must make people the focus so that once the solution is live, the users know not only how to utilise the embedded services, but the contextual reasoning for why they need to do so,” notes Morelli.
 When users understand everything from the process to the outcomes that they should expect from using the system, they gain awareness of how the technology can actually make them more productive.
-Users begin to see what’s in it for them – and adoption rates increase at a faster pace
+Users begin to see what’s in it for them – and adoption rates increase at a faster pace.